33Across/amphtml/ads/33across.md

 # 33Across

-Please visit our [website](https://33across.com/) for more information about us.
+For more information on 33Across please visit our [website](https://33across.com/).

+For more information on our `amp-ad` implementation please contact `pub-support@33across.com`.

 ## Examples